ghitacornel/testSpring/readme.txt

 see package beans.aop.*

-A BEAN CONTAINER OFFERS EVENT BASED PROGRAMMING SUPPORT
+A BEAN CONTAINER CAN OFFER EVENT BASED PROGRAMMING SUPPORT

+Note that this behavior is a lightweight alternative to message queues.
+Note that not all containers offer such functionality.
+Note that this functionality is offered by the container through a specific container API.

+A BEAN CONTAINER CAN PROVIDE TIME BASED EVENT GENERATION